 There Are Several Considerations To The Question

-Just asking the question around how much to feed Betta fish, is like asking how long a piece of string is.
+Just asking the question about how much to feed Betta fish, is like asking how long a piece of string is.

 The first thing to remember is that every fish is different.
-It age, size, health, agility, tank mates, surroundings, stress levels, all of those things will factor into its appetite.
+Its age, size, health, agility, tank mates, surroundings, and stress levels, all of those things will factor into its appetite.

 Let’s break this down, into the different considerations you have to take into account, around what on the surface looks like a basic question:

-- A young Betta fish will eat differently, and need a different nutritional balance to an adult.
+- A young Betta fish will eat differently and need a different nutritional balance than an adult.
 This can also change in old age.

 - The question around how much to feed Betta fish, can’t just be answered in terms of single volumes.
 You have to look at the dietary requirements, and then work out how much of each type of nutrient, which then requires you to talk about the types of food, and how much of each type.

-So let’s take a look in detail all these questions, so that you can really get to grips with offering your Betta fish the best possible diet for it to thrive on.
+So let’s take a look in detail at all these questions so that you can really get to grips with offering your Betta fish the best possible diet for it to thrive on.

 Mimicking The Betta Fish Diet From The Wild